salarather/language-translation/README.md

-# language-translation
+# Language Translation
-A sequence to sequence model coded in python to translate new sentences from English to French
+A sequence to sequence model coded in python using tensorflow to translate new sentences from English to French